NomsB/data-analytics-portfolio/customer-churn-analysis/README.md

 # Customer Churn Analysis

+## Executive Summary
+Using historical customer data, a churn prediction model was developed to identify customers at risk of leaving.
+The model highlights contract type, tenure, and monthly charges as key churn drivers.
+By proactively targeting high-risk customers with retention strategies, the business can reduce churn and improve long-term revenue stability.

 ## Business Problem
 Customer churn occurs when customers stop using a company’s service.
 Retaining existing customers is often more cost-effective than acquiring new ones.
 This project analyzes customer data to identify patterns associated with churn and builds a model to help predict which customers are at risk of leaving.